The Canada Greener Homes Grant Program will continue to accept new applications until the end of March 2024.

-Give us a call today to learn more about what’s available or book your home energy assessment.
+Call us today to discuss what’s available for you or to book a home energy assessment.

 A home evaluation with one of our licenced energy advisors provides you with expert advice and a customized retrofit plan so that you can save money on your energy bills, improve your home’s health and comfort, and reduce your home’s environmental impact.
 Home evaluations follow a standardized process developed by Natural Resources Canada to provide homeowners with comprehensive and unbiased recommendations for their homes.

 Recommendations from our energy advisors can save you hours of planning time and thousands of dollars by assisting you to make energy upgrade decisions that are right for your home and budget.
 By completing an home evaluation, you can access the Canada Greener Homes Grant.
 You can also become eligible for the Home Energy Improvement Bonus for completing three or more energy efficiency upgrades, offered by the CleanBC Better Homes and Home Renovation Rebate Programs.

 For more information on rebates being offered, check the links below.

 You’d be surprised what you’d learn from a home energy assessment.
 The thermal efficiency of your house is largely dependent on how well it’s sealed and insulated, and these areas are often overlooked.
 A home energy assessment takes it a step further and looks at how the home is being used and how the mechanical systems within it affect the energy use.

 Other benefits include;